djparentx/dArkOSen-R36S/OC kernel/README.md

 			if (darkosen_max_cpufreq_khz > 0 && (darkosen_max_cpufreq_khz * 1000) > scale_rate)
 				scale_rate = darkosen_max_cpufreq_khz * 1000;`
 ```

+**Companion piece (separate from kernel, already implemented by user in bash, not part of this session's kernel diff):** per-device DTB OPP table patching — raises `rockchip,max-volt` and `DCDC_REG2 regulator-max-microvolt` to 1400000 µV, adds new opp nodes for 1368–1512 MHz steps.
+This is what actually makes the higher frequencies exist for `max_cpufreq=` to select; the kernel patch above only controls which of the DTB-provided frequencies get used.

 ## Change 2: USB gadget mode — mass storage function added